-You’ll find our 150-acre Hawkesbury River accommodation with historic homestead and country garden filled with endless possibilities for finding your adventurous side or simply enjoying pure relaxation.
+Our 150-acre Hawkesbury River property includes an historic homestead and country garden filled with endless possibilities for finding your adventurous side or simply enjoying pure relaxation.

 Ideal for swimming, fishing, picnics and more, our private secluded beach is tucked into a bend of the meandering Macdonald River.
-Along the stroll from the house to beach you’ll stroll through lush paddocks and paths.
-The ideal spot for reading good book, simply enjoy the serenity or casting the line of your fishing rod.
+Along the stroll from the house to beach you’ll pass through lush paddocks and paths, and meet many of our farm residents.
+Our private beach is the ideal spot for reading good book, simply enjoy the serenity or casting the line of your fishing rod.

 An inviting spot to unwind or experience an adventure, our Macdonald River property with boat ramp and jetty is available to all guests.
 The adjoining Hawkesbury River offers an additional water sport outlet you’ll not want to miss.
 Whether you bring your own boat or take out one of supplied kayaks you’re sure to enjoy all of the water sport activities our riverfront property has to offer.